Factory & Industrial Shift Calculator

 How does the DuPont schedule work for factory workers?

 The DuPont schedule is a 28-day rotating pattern using 4 teams.
-Each team follows a sequence of 4 night shifts, 3 days off, 3 day shifts, 1 day off, 3 night shifts, 3 days off, 4 day shifts, then 7 days off.
-The 7 consecutive days off mid-cycle is DuPont's signature feature and is highly valued by workers who have long commutes or want extended time for family and travel.
+Each team follows: 4 night shifts, 3 days off, 3 day shifts, 1 day off, 3 night shifts, 3 days off, 4 day shifts, then 7 days off.
+The 7 consecutive days off is DuPont's signature feature, valued by workers with long commutes or who want extended time for family and travel.

 Do factory workers get paid extra for night shifts?

-Most UK manufacturing employers pay a night shift premium, typically between 25% and 33% above the basic hourly rate, though this varies by employer and union agreement.
-Some plants pay a flat shift allowance instead.
+Most UK manufacturing employers pay a night shift premium of 25–33% above the basic hourly rate, though this varies by employer and union agreement.
+Some plants pay a flat allowance instead.
 Bank holiday working usually attracts double time.
-Check your contract or collective bargaining agreement for the specific rates that apply to you.
+Check your contract or collective bargaining agreement for exact rates.

 What is a continental shift in manufacturing?